About Governance & Leadership in South West England

 - Join a governing board of a school in need of support

 We work in subregional teams.
-Each subregion has a Regional Governance Lead who works closely with their Regional Teaching School Lead.
+Subregions have a Regional Governance Lead who works closely with their Regional Teaching School Lead.
 A Project Manager is responsible to the TSCSW national council member for the NLG governance network in the region.
 For details, see ‘contacts’ below.

-Local Leaders of Governance are now being recruited to support the work of the NLG network in the South West.
+Local Leaders of Governance are being recruited to complement the work of the NLG network and increase capacity in the South West.
 Might you be, or know someone who could support governance in this way?
 To find out more (Download Flyer) and/or apply, contact the Project Manager (Julia Steward) for an initial conversation.

 Regional Leadership and Governance Events